fastlane/fastlane/.github/ISSUE_TEMPLATE/REGRESSION.md

 ---
-name: 😱 Regression
+name: "\U0001F631 Regression"
-about: If a recent release broke a feature 😬 (Please make sure you know the last known working release version)
+about: "If a recent release broke a feature \U0001F62C (Please make sure you know the last known working release version)"

 ---